webprofusion/certify/docs/roadmap.md

 ## Deployment:

 * ~~Cleanup UI for different options and ensure deployment is happening as described (unit tests, preview)~~
-* IIS bindings: should only show IP options for Single Site
 * Child managed cert deployment type
 * Cert cleanup: Need way to tell if cert in use for other things (ftp etc) and either update them or inform user.
 Manually added https bindings lose cert if deleted through another association
 * Auto config tests